Need strategic counsel? Trust the attorneys that corporations across the country rely on.

 In addition to defending cases brought against our business clients, clients rely on Lightfoot's corporate plaintiff's lawyers to prosecute cases against other businesses, often employing alternative fee arrangements such as a contingency to mitigate out-of-pocket costs.

 Lightfoot’s corporate plaintiff's cases range from successfully representing a small business against one of the largest business consulting firms in the country to handling a matter on behalf of a publicly traded company against a major software manufacturer.
 These cases have been pursued both in court and through arbitration.
-Learn more on our Corporate Recoveries page.
+Learn more on our Corporate Plaintiff's Litigation page.